IBM/applications-integration-using-ibm-cloud-pak-for-integration/README.md

 # Integrate your on-premises applications with IBM Cloud Pak for Integration

-The need for integrating two applications could arise in various scenarios.
-Two common scenarios are:
-- Application modernization where the modernized part of the application has to be integrated with the legacy application.
-- Hybrid cloud solution deployment where the two different parts of the application has to be integrated.

-IBM Cloud Pak for Integration (CP4I) has capabilities that includes API management, application and data integration, messaging and events, high-speed transfer, and end-to-end security.

 This code pattern demonstrates how to connect your cloud and on-premises applications and deliver messages reliably with enterprise-grade messaging and integration features of IBM Cloud Pak for Integration(CP4I).

 In this code pattern, you will look at a shipment tracking scenario.
 The details are as follows.